scalar-labs/scalardb-samples/scalardb-server-sample/README.md

+> [!CAUTION]
+>
+> This documentation has been moved to the centralized ScalarDB documentation repository, [docs-internal-scalardb](https://github.com/scalar-labs/docs-internal-scalardb).
+Please update this documentation in that repository instead.
+>
+> To view the ScalarDB documentation, visit [ScalarDB Documentation](https://scalardb.scalar-labs.com/docs/).

 # ScalarDB Server Sample
 This is a sample application that uses ScalarDB Server, a gRPC server that implements ScalarDB interface, as a backend.
 For using the native ScalarDB library, please refer to [Getting Started with ScalarDB](https://github.com/scalar-labs/scalardb/blob/master/docs/getting-started-with-scalardb.md).